ChacunGu/Community-detection-Facebook-network/README.md

 In the root directory of the project, create a new virtual environment:
 ```
-[path to python.exe (3.8.1 64bits)] -m venv [environment's name]
+<path to python.exe (3.8.1 64bits)> -m venv <environment's name>
 ```

 Activate the virtual environment:
 ```
-[environment's name]\Scripts\activate
+<environment's name>\Scripts\activate
 ```

-You can then automatically install all the remaining Python's modules required for the project to work:
+You can then automatically install all the Python's modules required for the project to work:
 ```
 pip install requirements.txt
 ```